AzureAD/microsoft-authentication-library-for-js/FAQ.md

 - Safari
 - Opera

-MSAL.js has also been tested and supports the following browsers with Promise polyfills:
+MSAL.js has also been tested and supports the following browsers with Promise polyfills (not included):

 - IE 11
 - Edge (Legacy)